oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

  - **Snap Clone**
 	Users often require clones of production databases for development and testing purposes.
 It can be difficult and time-consuming to create clones, especially if the databases are huge.
 With this method, you can create thin clones of large databases with little space in less time.

-	> **Note:** Snap Clone is a storage agnostic approach for creating quick and space-efficient clones of huge production databases.
+	> **Note**: Snap Clone is a storage agnostic approach for creating quick and space-efficient clones of huge production databases.
 This method is ideal for functional testing and is useful for short-term purposes.
 The cloning process is quick and the clone PDB occupies less space.

 **Plug an unplugged PDB**